MIDS-scaling-up/v2/week12/hw/README.md

 Now, you must accept the license:

-    mmchlicense server -N all (this command needs to be run just gpfs1)
+     /usr/lpp/mmfs/bin/mmchlicense sever -N all (this command needs to be run just gpfs1)
     # (say yes)

 Now, start GPFS: